RROxford/new-theme/_team/sam-parsons.md

 github: sdparsons
 osf: https://osf.io/k7akr/
 website: https://samparsons.netlify.com/
-affiliations: [Experimental Psychology, Medical Sciences Division]
+affiliations: [Department of Experimental Psychology, Medical Sciences Division]
 groups: [ReproducibiliTea]
 ---

 Sam is a Postdoctoral Research Associate at the Department of Experimental Psychology.
 He is one of the organisers of ReprodubiliTea.